danimilani/QLIK_Olympics_Data_Model/README.md

 With these filters, we can find some conclusions:

-- The total number of athletes that participated in the Olympics in Spain from 1900 to 2016 was 5.31k
+- The total number of athletes that participated in the Olympics in Spain from its beginning until 2016 was 5.31k
 - The total number of athletes who won any medal during this period was 489
 - The majority of medal winners won SILVER medals, and the minority won GOLD medals
 - The proportion of medals was: 27,8% BRONZE | 49,6% SILVER | 22,4% GOLD